MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 [!INCLUDE [AMS VI retirement announcement](./includes/important-ams-retirement-abbreviated.md)]

-This article shows you how to use text summarization with Azure AI Video Indexer.
+This article shows you how to use textual summarization with Azure AI Video Indexer.
 This example uses Azure OpenAI deployments.

 ## Prerequisites